bertramdev/sass-grails-asset-pipeline/README.md

 Production
 ----------
-During war build your less files are compiled into css files.
-This is all well and good but sometimes you dont want each individual sass file compiled, but rather your main base less file.
+During war build your sass files are compiled into css files.
+This is all well and good but sometimes you dont want each individual sass file compiled, but rather your main base sass file.
 It may be best to add a sub folder for those SASS files and exclude it in your precompile config...

 Config.groovy:
 ```groovy